 As an adult it can be difficult to navigate the scars of childhood trauma.
 If you find yourself in that situation, know that you are not alone.
 According to the CDC, 1 in 6 children experience at least four types of Adverse Childhood Experiences (ACEs) during their childhood.
 And more than 60 percent of adults experienced at least one ACEs before turning 18.
 Healing is possible, and the time is now.
-Here we will explore practical coping strategies to heal your wounded heart and reclaim your life.
+Here we will explore practical post traumatic stress disorder coping strategies to heal your wounded heart and reclaim your life.

 ILC is a leader in holistic healing and recovery, and we understand the profound impact childhood trauma can have on adult lives.
-We believe in offering not just treatment in healing childhood trauma, but also empowerment through knowledge and practical coping strategies.
+We believe in offering not just treatment in healing childhood trauma, but also empowerment through knowledge and practical trauma coping strategies.
 Childhood PTSD in adults, stemming from adverse experiences during formative years, can cast a long shadow over one’s well-being.
 However, with the right tools and support, healing is not only possible but within reach.

 Understanding Childhood PTSD